flux-framework/flux-core/doc/man1/flux-shutdown.rst

 A Flux system instance requires offline KVS garbage collection to remove deleted KVS content and purged job directories, which accrue over time and increase storage overhead and restart time.
-It is recommended that the *--gc* option be used on a routine basis to optimize Flux.
+It is recommended that the :option:`--gc` option be used on a routine basis to optimize Flux.

 OPTIONS